elelouch/Sudockets/README.md

     - Observer
     - Singleton
     - AbstractFactory
-- Has its own protocol for parsing received things.
+- Has its own protocol for parsing received byte streams.

 ### Known problems
 - The solver has to check for uniqueness, since the early stopping